docs/svelte/01-introduction/01-overview.md

 - Automatically tracks reactive values read synchronously

-- Async values (after `await` or in `setTimeout`) aren't tracked
+- Async operations (after `await` or in `setTimeout`) won't track dependencies

 - Only reruns when the object it reads changes, not when properties change

-- Dependencies update based on what was read in the last run
+- Dependencies are based on what was read in the previous run

 ```